“The stone which the builders rejected

 Jesus *said to them, “Did you never read in the Scriptures,

 ‘The stone which the builders rejected,

 And it is marvelous in our eyes’?

-Jesus knew Psalm 118 referred to Himself, and not only that, He told the Pharisees this through His use of this psalm.
-Leslie M’Caw and J. A. Motyer pointed this out about Psalm 118:22:
+Jesus knew Psalm 118 referred to Himself, not only that, He told the Pharisees this by His use of this psalm.
+Leslie M’Caw and J. A. Motyer point this out about Psalm 118:22: